Barrier Free Homes

 Hard surfaces are easier to walk on, easier wheelchair use, and easier cleaning.
 Many traditional kitchens already utilize hard surface flooring and by spreading the flooring into the living room it makes the home appear natural with one open room.
 This creates a warm welcoming feeling for homeowners as well as guests.

 Homeowners already want a larger and more beautiful bathroom and shower.
 Take advantage of this desire by offering dual services of accessibility as well as design.
-By creating a universal design you can create a high resell value for potential buyers as well as usability for any person regardless of age, size, ability, etc. Another great feature in bathrooms is a roll under sink to allow wheelchair users easy access to the county and sink
+By creating a universal design you can create a high resell value for potential buyers as well as usability for any person regardless of age, size, ability, etc. Another great feature in bathrooms is a roll under sink to allow wheelchair uses easy access to the county and sink

 Installing wide doorways always wheelchair users an easily accessible entry.
 Make sure the doorway is not just wide enough for the wheelchair itself by for users to extend their hand and arms on the outside to navigate the wheelchair.
-8 foot sliding glass doors allow beautiful views and a lot of natural light inside the home and duel use as another accessible entryway.
+8 foot sliding glass doors allow beautiful views and a lot of natural light inside the home and duel use as another accessible entry way.